phamlauren/w4156-describe-that/README.md

 Additionally, **sometimes the steps fail because the components rendered by Javascript haven't been created by the time Cucumber does the checking, or alternatively our team has found discrepancies in the load time for FFmpeg to generate the AD**.
 We have run the tests several times and all steps pass when the response time is under the maximum wait time we have specified, which is 60 seconds.
 We expect all steps to eventually pass given enough time, so you can rerun the Cucumber tests until all of them pass.
 You could also increase the max wait time in `features/support/env.rb` (line 48) which is already 60 seconds and try again.
 During our final run of the tests before the final submission, we logged the program outputs of `rake cucumber` and `rake spec` to two files in the root directory: `rake_cucumber_results` and `rake_spec_results`, so you can also see our expected output there.

 You can run all Cucumber tests using `$ rake cucumber`.
 You can run all rspec tests using `$ rake spec`.
-Note that because of our uniqueness constraints and foreign keys, between every run of either Cucumber or Rspec, you must also reset the temp_test database using `$ rake db:migrate:reset RAILS_ENV=temp_test `.
+Note that because of our uniqueness constraints and foreign keys, between every run of either Cucumber or Rspec, you must also reset the temp_test database using `$ rake db:migrate:reset`.
+This command resets both the development (`temp_development`) and test (`temp_test`) databases.
+If the development database has any data you would like to preserve, please append `RAILS_ENV=test` or `RAILS_ENV=temp_test` to that command.

 ## 6. Demonstration paths